linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 18 Secondary Markets.md

 Below we first explain the importance of a having a mechanism for selling short to the functioning of financial markets and then describe the mechanics of short selling.

-Theoretical and empirical rationales for short selling Let's first look at the theoretical arguments in favor of short selling.
+#### Theoretical and empirical rationales for short selling Let's first look at the theoretical arguments in favor of short selling.
 When restrictions are imposed on short selling a security, the price of that security is then set by the most optimistic investors.
 There are limited trading opportunities for investors who are less optimistic about the issuer's future prospects, which impacts the security's future price.
 For those investors who are less optimistic about the security's price, in the absence of (or restrictions on) short selling, they would have to sell their holdings.
 The result is potential overpricing of some securities.
 The opportunity to short sell such overpriced securities is exploitable only when the overpricing is due to factors that are likely to be revealed in the relatively near future.

 Edward Miller builds on this principle by arguing that a substantial divergence of investor opinion about a stock implies a negative expected return.
 This is because restrictions on short selling prevent unfavorable opinions from being fully reflected in stock prices.
 Therefore, with restricted short selling, divergence of opinion tends to raise prices, and profits can be improved by avoiding securities with a high divergence of opinion, especially those that analysts disagree about.
 Miller further demonstrates that because risk correlates with divergence of opinion, the return to risk is less than what investors would otherwise require.
 This reasoning led Miller to suggest that typical investors should overweight the less risky stocks in their portfolio.

 The description of the short selling of common stock in chapter 23 shows that in real-world markets, constraints are imposed on investors who want to sell short.
 These constraints include transaction costs and the legal and institutional constraints.
 When such constraints are imposed on certain securities, these securities can be overpriced and thus have low future returns until the overpricing is corrected.
 Focusing on stocks, Lamont and Jones provide empirical evidence of such overpricing by showing that stocks with high short-sale constraints tend to experience particularly low returns in the future.
 They also present specific cases where extremely high short-sale constraints led to extremely high prices.

-Mechanics of short selling To illustrate short selling with an example, suppose Ms. Stokes believes that Wilson Pharmaceuticals common stock is overpriced at \$20 per share and wants to be in a position to benefit if her assessment is correct.
+#### Mechanics of short selling To illustrate short selling with an example, suppose Ms. Stokes believes that Wilson Pharmaceuticals common stock is overpriced at \$20 per share and wants to be in a position to benefit if her assessment is correct.
 Ms. Stokes calls her broker, Mr. Yats, indicating that she wants to sell 100 shares of Wilson Pharmaceuticals.
 Mr. Yats will do two things: sell 100 shares of Wilson Pharmaceuticals on behalf of Ms. Stokes, and arrange to borrow 100 shares of that stock.
 Suppose that Mr. Yats is able to sell the stock for \$20 per share and arrange to borrow the stock from Mr. Jordan.
 The shares borrowed from Mr. Jordan will be delivered to the buyer of the 100 shares.
 The proceeds from the sale (ignoring commissions) will be 2,000.
 However, the proceeds will not be given to Ms. Stokes, because she has not given her broker the 100 shares.

 Now, suppose that one week later, the price of Wilson Pharmaceuticals stock declines to \$15 per share.
 Ms. Stokes may instruct her broker to buy 100 shares of Wilson Pharmaceuticals.
-The cost of buying the shares (once again ignoring commissions) is\$ 1,500.
+The cost of buying the shares (once again ignoring commissions) is \$1,500.
 The shares purchased are then delivered to Mr. Jordan, who loaned the original 100 shares to Ms. Stokes.
 At this point, Ms. Stokes has sold 100 shares and bought 100 shares, so she no longer has any obligation to her broker or to Mr. Jordan—she has "covered her short position".
 She is entitled to the funds in her account that were generated by the selling and buying activity.
-She sold the stock for

-\$2,000 and bought it for\$ 1,500.
+She sold the stock for \$2,000 and bought it for \$1,500.
 Thus, she realizes a profit of \$500 before commissions and fees.
-The broker's commission and a fee charged by the lender of the stock are then subtracted from the\$ 500.
+The broker's commission and a fee charged by the lender of the stock are then subtracted from the \$500.
 Furthermore, if any dividends were paid by Wilson Pharmaceuticals while the stock was borrowed, Ms. Stokes must return them to Mr. Jordan, who still owned the stock at the time.

 Instead of falling, suppose that the price of Wilson Pharmaceuticals stock rises.
 Ms. Stokes will realize a loss when she is forced to cover her short position.
-For example, if the price rises to  \$27 per share, Ms. Stokes will lose\$ 700, to which must be added commissions and the cost of borrowing the stock.
+For example, if the price rises to \$27 per share, Ms. Stokes will lose \$700, to which must be added commissions and the cost of borrowing the stock.

 Note the downside risk for a short seller versus a long buyer.
 When an investor purchases a stock (i.e., takes a long position), the most that the investor can lose is the purchase price.
 In contrast, when an investor sells short a stock, the maximum amount of the loss can be significant and not known at the time the stock is sold short.
 For example, in our illustration, if the price of Wilson Pharmaceutical increases to \$50 per share, then loss would be \$3,000.
 A price increase to \$100 would result in a loss of \$8,000.
 This is the reason that short selling is a very risky transaction.

-# Role of Brokers and Dealers in Real Markets
+## Role of Brokers and Dealers in Real Markets

 Common occurrences in real markets keep them from meeting the theoretical standards of being perfect.
 Because of these occurrences, brokers and dealers are necessary to the smooth functioning of a secondary market.

-# Brokers
+### Brokers

 One way in which a real market might not meet all the exacting standards of a theoretically perfect market is that many investors may not be present at all times in the marketplace.